Wills & Tax Planning for Farmers & Landowners - The Current Position

 - The understanding of the land capital account in wills and probate

-- The Trust Registration (TRS) rules - partnership property and advantages of registry
+- The Trust Registration (TRS) rules - partnership property and advantages of registration

 - The importance of robust farm accounts that reflect correct farm ownership and protect APR, BPR and business CGT relief claims in terms of will drafting